 When sin entered the world, it brought about death, subversion, and separation from God and His purposes which only God could restore through Jesus Christ.
 This brokenness is what puts the Gospel of Christ in the center of our lives, including our sexuality, parenting, and families.
 Throughout the Bible, mankind, in our sin nature, perverted God’s design for marriage, sex, and the family through lust, divorce, prostitution, rape, homosexuality, gender inequality, child sacrifice, and more.
 It was Christ who not only dignified women with respect and corrected misunderstandings about divorce but also re-established the value of children.

 The Bible is our guide for matters pertaining to sex and parent’s thoughts and experiences should be informed by its content.

-If parents struggle to speak soberly about details related to reproduction or sex in general (i.e., every conversation is awkward, squeamish, or turns into giggling or glossing over significant details).
-Try practicing those conversations with a spouse or in front of a mirror.
+If parents struggle to speak soberly about details related to reproduction or sex in general (i.e., every conversation is awkward, squeamish, or turns into giggling or glossing over significant details), try practicing those conversations with a spouse or in front of a mirror.
 While conversations related to sex can be tense, the tone is set by the parents.
-Relax and provide direction for children with a willingness to acknowledge the shame related to the subject, even as they explain the absurdity of parents not discipling their children on these issues.
+Relax and provide direction with a willingness to acknowledge how intimate the details of the subject are, while juxtaposing how absurd it would be for parents not to teach their children about sex.